Skip to main content

 As well as being an environmentally friendly way to travel, there’s the joy of the journey as you race or trundle through magnificent scenery (the sea wall at Dawlish en route to Cornwall in Devon or Highland views on the way to The Kyle of Lochalsh.
 You can eat, read, snooze, and even surf the internet when not window gazing.

-You can take pets on holiday by train too, and you’ll find plenty of pet-friendly holiday cottages to tempt you.
-They can travel free of charge, usually a maximum of two pets per passenger, and must be on a lead at all times.
+You can take pets on holiday by train, too, and you’ll find plenty of pet-friendly holiday cottages to tempt you.
+They can travel free of charge, usually a maximum of two pets per passenger, and must always be on a lead.

 Discover the everyday delights of small market towns or seaside resorts from St. Ives in Cornwall to the Kyle of Lochalsh on the West Coast of Scotland – and enjoy the journey through the Great British countryside.